Hazel Carby: Early life and education

 Hazel Carby was born to Jamaican and Welsh parents in Okehampton, Devon, UK, on 15 January 1948.
 She earned a BA degree in English and history from Portsmouth Polytechnic in 1970, then a PGCE in 1972, at the Institute of Education, London University.
-She taught high school from 1972 to 1979, then went back to university, at Birmingham University Centre for Contemporary Cultural Studies, where she gained a M.A (1979) and a Ph.D (1984).
+She taught high school from 1972 to 1979, then went back to university, at Birmingham University Centre for Contemporary Cultural Studies, where she gained a M.A (1979) and a Ph.D.
+(1984).

 Career

 In 1981, Carby was appointed as a lecturer in the English Department at Yale University (1981–82), after which she taught English at Wesleyan University (1982–89), and rejoined Yale University in 1989.
-She is now Yale's Charles C & Dorathea S Dilley Professor of African American Studies & American Studies.
+She is now Yale's Charles C. and Dorathea S. Dilley Professor of African American Studies and American Studies.
 Her teaching focuses on race, gender and sexuality in Caribbean and diasporic culture and literature; in transnational and postcolonial literature and theory; in representations of the black female body; and in genres of science fiction.
-Identified as Marxist feminist, her work primarily deals with detecting and probing discrepancies between the symbolic constructions of the black experience and the actual lives of African Americans.

-Carby is considered a pioneer in black feminism and is also known as one of the world's leading scholars on race, gender, and African-American issues.
-One of her most influential contributions to African Diaspora studies came with her first book, Reconstructing Womanhood: The Emergence of the Afro-American Woman Novelist (1987).
-Reconstructing Womanhood offers one of the earliest and most comprehensive studies on black female writers including Frances Ellen Watkins Harper, Pauline Elizabeth Hopkins, Anna Cooper, and Ida B. Wells, among others.
+One of her contributions to African Diaspora studies came with her first book, Reconstructing Womanhood: The Emergence of the Afro-American Woman Novelist (1987).
+Reconstructing Womanhood offers studies on black female writers including Frances Ellen Watkins Harper, Pauline Elizabeth Hopkins, Anna Cooper, and Ida B. Wells, among others.
 Carby followed this book with Race Men: The Body and Soul of Race, Nation, and Manhood (1998), a six-essay collection of critiques on historical sites of black masculinity.
-Her first chapter, "Souls Of Black Men", is a critique of the gender bias in W. E. B. Du Bois' seminal work Souls of Black Folk (1903).
-Carby argues that Double Consciousness is an erasure of Black female subjectivity.
+Her first chapter, "Souls Of Black Men", is a critique of the gender bias in W. E. B. Du Bois' seminal work The Souls of Black Folk (1903).
+Carby argues that double consciousness is an erasure of Black female subjectivity.
 She does not question the importance of this text in black scholarship; she recognizes that because of the crucial status of Du Bois and Souls it is important that she undertakes this critique.
 After Race Men, she penned Cultures in Babylon: Black Britain and African America (1999).
-Currently she is working on her forthcoming book, Child of Empire.
-Carby has lectured at numerous colleges and universities worldwide including the University of Notre Dame, Stanford University, the University of Paris, and the University of Toronto.
+In 2019 she published, to wide critical acclaim, an autobiographical account of the British Empire: Imperial Intimacies : A Tale of Two Islands (2019).
+Carby has lectured at colleges and universities worldwide including the University of Notre Dame, Stanford University, the University of Paris, and the University of Toronto.

-Carby serves on the advisory board of multiple feminist academic journals, including Differences, New Formations, and Signs.
+Carby serves on the advisory board of the academic journals Differences, New Formations and Signs.